 Good process documentation tells the story of an organisation.
-All businesses are comprised of sets of interrelated processes, the reliability and repeatability of which hinges on the quality of the process documentation.
+All businesses are comprised of sets of interrelated processes, the reliability and repeatability of which hinge on the quality of the process documentation.
 We’d like to share some insights on how strengthening the narrative of your organisation’s processes can help you achieve your business goals.

 A process owner on a process documentation project recently commented that we’d done a nice job of telling her process as a story.
 This struck us as an apt way to describe process content development and explain its core elements.